ui/stamps-api-docs/source/omni_groups_products_variants.rst

 A. Request
 ----------

-You can add or update multiple groups by calling the API with these parameters:
+You can add or update products and their variants by calling the API with these parameters:

 HTTP Header
 ___________